“‘No, she quite calmly reached the conclusion that the notion of distinct domains separated by homogeneous borders does not make much sense.’”

 Being currently situated as an MA student at the RCA, I am in the position of re-thinking the perimeters and materialities of my practice.
 This has taken the form of considering the significance of (in)visibility in relation to the object and the parallels of this with the (in)visibilty of Women.

-In a recent piece of wiring entitled, Ersilia: Excavating the (In)visibility of objects, the complications of the powers of invisibility, of not being heard or seen are explored.
+In a recent piece of writing entitled, Ersilia: Excavating the (In)visibility of objects, the complications of the powers of invisibility, of not being heard or seen are explored.
 The text continues the difficulties attached to the agency in not being heard.
 Whether, it is remaining invisible in order to remain outside of the frame of sameness and instead marking out a space for difference.
 Drawing from thoughts from thinkers such as Peggy Phelan and Judith Butler who both invite the plausibility of being visible without being seen and visa versa.

 Given the perforative nature of both sound and writing, both pose opportunities for operating on edges and borders as opposed to sitting within confining defined categories.
 Therefore offering sites for intrigue, invention and a virtuosic entangling of language and (in)visibility.